LLNL/Silo/docs/files.md

 * **Arguments:**

-  Arg&nbsp;name | Description
+  Arg name | Description
   :---|:---
   `name` | Name of the file to open.
 Can be either an absolute or relative path.
   `type` | The `type` of file to open.
-One of the predefined types, typically DB_UNKNOWN, DB_PDB, or `DB_HDF5`.
+One of the predefined types, typically `DB_UNKNOWN`, `DB_PDB`, or `DB_HDF5`.
 However, there are other options as well as subtle but important issues in using them.
 So, read description, below for more details.
   `mode` | The `mode` of the file to open.
 One of the values `DB_READ` or `DB_APPEND`.